Memon people: 20th century

 The early 20th century saw a consolidation of the Memon community in South Asia as well as South Africa.
 They began to organise important societies including Memon Education and Welfare Society and Memon Chamber of Commerce.
-Memon community made significant financial contributions to preserve the Ottoman Empire but were unable to prevent its decline.
-The partition of Pakistan and India led to significant migration in both directions for the community.
-During middle of the twentieth century, a handful of Memon financial dynasties were born.
-However, the dynastic wealth of the Memon families stagnated during the late twentieth century due to the partition of Pakistan as well as political turmoil of the country.
+Memon communities made significant financial contributions to preserve the Ottoman Empire but were unable to prevent its decline.

+The partition of India and the subsequent Hindu-Muslim riots after the annexation of Junagadh led to a significant refugee crisis for the community, with many eventually leaving Kathiawar, especially towards Pakistan.

+The principal mass of Memons was and is composed of petty tradesmen.
+In Kutch, Karachi and on the Makran coast of present day Pakistan, the Memons are still engaged in commercial agriculture, gardening, and fishing, although many Memons, especially in Pakistan, have slowly become moguls in the media, in politics, and in business.